VASELINE, ointment, 100 g, tube/jar

 Definition

-A translucent jelly consisting of a mixture of hydrocarbons, used as a lubricant or protective ointment.
+A translucent jelly made from a mixture of hydrocarbons, used as a lubricant or protective ointment.

-It is recognised by the U.S. Food and Drug Administration (FDA) as an approved over-the-counter skin protectant and remains widely used in cosmetic skin care.
+It is recognised by the U.S. Food and Drug Administration (FDA) as an approved over-the-counter skin protectant and is still widely used in cosmetic skin care.

 Synonym